 Another situation is in older large breed dogs, especially those that are overweight.
 These dogs may have chronically weakened ligaments and the ligaments may progressively stretch over time.
 In this situation the ligament may partially tear causing a chronic waxing and waning lameness.
 This partially torn ligament may then suddenly rupture at any time even if the dog is not doing anything particularly active.
 As the ligaments in both knees are likely to be chronically weakened it is common in this situation for both knees to have a cruciate injury during the animal’s life.

-Diagnosis of CCL rupture
+Diagnosis of CCL Rupture

 There have been many different techniques used over the years for CCL repair.
 Some are now no longer used and others have been extensively modified in the search for the ideal repair method.
 The aim of cruciate repair is to regain mobility with little or no ongoing lameness and to offset the time of development of arthritis.
 The best repair method will depend on the situation of each individual animal.
 Traditional methods involve replacement of the ligament with surgical implants such as pieces of nylon or strips of connective tissue.
-Newer techniques involve surgically altering the whole biomechanics of the knee joint so that a ligament is no longer needed.
+Newer techniques involve surgically altering the whole biomechanics of the knee joint so that the cruciate ligament is no longer needed.

 This technique is a relatively new approach to CCL injury and is generally only used in larger breed dogs.
-It does not repair the ligament as such but alters the whole biomechanics of the knee joint so that a CCL is no longer needed.
+Like MMP, it does not repair the ligament as such but alters the whole biomechanics of the knee joint so that a CCL is no longer needed.
 The knee joint is stabilised by the action of actively contracting muscles.
 The purpose of developing this technique was to improve the success rate in treating cruciate rupture in large breed dogs where failure of nylon implants is more likely than in smaller animals.

 There are a variety of techniques available to alter knee joint mechanics and the TTO combines two of the most successful techniques, the TPLO (tibial plateau levelling osteotomy) and TTA (tibial tuberosity advancement).
 In the normal knee joint the slope on the top surface of the tibia results in a lot of load bearing force being exerted onto the CCL.
 If the ligament is ruptured this force causes the tibia to move forwards.
 If the top surface of the tibia is made level then there is no force to move the tibia forwards and so the knee joint remains stable despite having no CCL.